 A person who makes a report of Prohibited Conduct to the University that is later found to have made materially false statement(s) in bad faith may be subject to University disciplinary action.
 This provision does not apply to reports made in good faith, even if an investigation of the incident does not find a Policy violation.
-Similarly, a person who intentionally provides materially false statement(s) in bad faith to the University during a University investigation or disciplinary action.
+Similarly, a person who intentionally provides materially false statement(s) in bad faith to the University during a University investigation or disciplinary proceeding action may be subject to disciplinary action.